hellmarbecker/blog/_posts/2023-03-07-selective-bulk-upserts-in-apache-druid.markdown

 The file input source does not have the ability to specify a filter, but then, we don't need it because the file contains exactly the data we want to ingest.

-The schemas of the two datasources match almost but not quite.
+The schemas of the two sources match almost but not quite.
 We will come to this when we look at the timestamp definition.

 #### Druid reindexing: Interval boundaries